esortland/PythonProjects/YoutubeSearch/README.md

 # Youtube Search

-A python script leveraging the Youtube API to channel and video metrics and information based on a user inputed query.
+A python script leveraging the Youtube API to gather channel and video metrics based on a user inputed query.

 The data is then used to create an excel spreadsheet.